 It’s important to note that the pricing of your building includes delivery and assembly within 30 miles of Errol.
-Out with the 30 mile boundary is a £3.90 per mile charge one way.
+Out with the 30-mile boundary is a £3.90 per mile charge one way.
 For example:

 Glasgow is roughly 55 miles from Errol.
-30 miles are free leaving a 25 mile charge.
+30 miles are free leaving a 25-mile charge.

 25 miles x £3.90 = £97.50

 Edinburgh is roughly 33 miles from Errol.
-30 miles are free leaving a 3 mile charge.
+30 miles are free leaving a 3-mile charge.

 3 miles x £3.90 = £11.70

-On the day you place your order you’ll not get a delivery date straight away if you want it on the soonest available date.
+On the day you place your order, you’ll not get a delivery date straight away if you want it on the soonest available date.

 Every Thursday Cara books all orders in the diary to make sure everything works out smoothly.
-We also need to take into consideration traveling for the lads.
+We also need to take into consideration travelling for the lads.
 For example, it’s much better for us to fit in 3 – 4 deliveries all in Dundee in one day than go from Dundee to Aberdeen.

 We’ll pop you a call with your delivery date within 2 weeks of placing your order.